sonmarcho/sonmarcho.github.io/5-passions.md

 book](https://g.co/kgs/97M3bd)).

 #### Modifying the meaning
 Something fun about the Chinese grammar is the modifiers.
-The most common one is 的, written <i>de</i> in pinyin, the official romanization system for Mandarin Chinese.
+It is for instance possible to *modify* a noun by adding information with the structural particle 的, written <i>de</i> in pinyin, the official romanization system for Mandarin Chinese.
 Note that pinyin uses accents to denote tones, but I will omit them for
-simplicity: see the [dedicated section](#chinese-tones) below for more explanations. 的 allows adding information to a noun.
+simplicity: see the [dedicated section](#chinese-tones) below for more explanations.
 For instance, in Chinese, "my friend" would be translated to the following, where I add spaces for the purpose of clarity (words are normally written stuck to each other):

 <blockquote style="font-style: normal">
 我 <b>的</b> 朋友<br>